Jonathan Davies OBE is a Welsh Rugby Legend, Pundit, Motivational and Rugby After-Dinner Speaker.

 Davies was made Captain at Neath before being transferred to Llanelli.

 In 1988, he switched codes, leaving Llanelli to play for Widnes.
-In 1991 he took on a further challenge when he spent the summer in Sydney playing for the Canterbury Bull Dogs, and in 1993 he joined Warrington.
+Davies took on a further challenge in 1991 when he spent the summer in Sydney playing for the Canterbury Bull Dogs.

-In 1995, Jonathan Davies returned to Wales where he joined Cardiff RFC, where he finished his club career in 1997.
+In 1995, Jonathan Davies returned to Wales, where he joined Cardiff RFC and finished his club career in 1997.

 Between 1985 and 1997 he won 37 rugby union caps.